benjbuch/octo_waffle/part_10-working_with_tables.md

 ```

 Let’s next spread the gathered representation of `plate_1` into a wide
-table\!
+format\!
 Maybe, we would like to see the measured intensities for
 `control` and `treatment_A` side-by-side given each concentration and
 the replicate.